anyakhatri/Personalize-Recommendations-and-Emails-with-Bedrock/README.md

 3. Import the product data, user data, and interaction data files into the dataset group
 4. Define the schema for the dataset group
 5. Choose the USER_PERSONALIZATION recipe
-C6. reate a solution and start the model training process
+6. Create a solution and start the model training process
 7. Deploy the solution for real-time recommendations
 8. Generate five personalized recommendations for each user